Nuckolls History, Family Crest & Coats of Arms

 - William Thompson Nuckolls (1801-1855), American politician, Representative from South Carolina, 1827-33 (7th District 1827-31, 1st District 1831-33)

-- Stephen Friel Nuckolls (1825-1879), American Democrat politician, Merchant; Member of Nebraska territorial legislature, 1859; Delegate to U.S. Congress from Wyoming Territory, 1869-71;Delegate to Democratic National Convention from Wyoming Territory, 1872
+- Stephen Friel Nuckolls (1825-1879), American Democratic Party politician, Merchant; Member of Nebraska territorial legislature, 1859; Delegate to U.S. Congress from Wyoming Territory, 1869-71;Delegate to Democratic National Convention from Wyoming Territory, 1872

-- Mary Lily Nuckolls, American Democrat politician, Delegate to Democratic National Convention from Virginia, 1996, 2000
+- Mary Lily Nuckolls, American Democratic Party politician, Delegate to Democratic National Convention from Virginia, 1996, 2000

 - Kenneth R. Nuckolls, American Republican politician, Delegate to Republican National Convention from Washington, 1972